Corrected Bayesian information criterion for stochastic block models: Experiments

+Additionally, the CBIC with $\lambda=1/2$ consistently outperforms the ICL in all scenarios as shown in these tables.
+The CBIC with $\lambda=1/4$ performs even better for large $k$; for small $k$ ($k=2,3$), it performs slightly worse than the ICL.
+These results also suggest that when the number of communities is relatively small, $\lambda=1$ is a good choice.
+On the other hand, when the number of communities is relatively large, $\lambda<1$, i.e., a lighter penalty is a better choice.
+If we have some prior knowledge about the number of communities, this observation provides some guidance on the selection of $\lambda$.

+We also compare the results from the PLH proposed by \cite{Wang:Bickel:2017} in Tables \ref{tab:1a}, \ref{tab:1b} and \ref{tab:1c}.
+We found out that a typical tuning parameter selected by the procedure recommended in \cite{Wang:Bickel:2017} is usually small.
+Therefore, the PLH usually overestimates the number of communities $k$.

-\emph{Simulation 5.} In the DCSBM setting, we investigate the performance of the CBIC for the DCSBM.
-Since the bootstrap corrected sequential test is only designed for the SBM, we compare the CBIC with the BIC and the network cross-validation proposed by \cite{Chen:Lei:2017}.
-In choosing the parameters $\theta,\omega$ in the DCSBM, we follow the approach proposed in \cite{Zhao:Levina:Zhu:2012}. $\omega_i$ is independently generated from a distribution with expectation 1, that is
+\emph{Simulation 5.} Now we investigate the performance of the CBIC in the DCSBM setting.
+Since the bootstrap corrected sequential test is only designed for the SBM, we compare the CBIC with the BIC and the NCV.
+In choosing the parameters $\theta,\omega$ in the DCSBM, we follow the approach proposed in \cite{Zhao:Levina:Zhu:2012}.
+That is, $\omega_1,\dots,\omega_n$ are independently generated from a distribution with expectation 1, specifically

 where $\eta_i$ is uniformly distributed on the interval $[\frac{3}{5},\frac{7}{5}]$.
 The edge probability and network sizes are set the same as in Simulation 3.
 The numerical results are given in Tables \ref{tab:2a}, \ref{tab:2b} and \ref{tab:2c}.
 The comparisons are similar to those in Tables \ref{tab:1a}, \ref{tab:1b} and \ref{tab:1c}.